 As a Russell Group University, we undertake world-leading research regarding social work and social care.
 We are a core member of the leading School for Social Care Research group and provide social care research leadership within the recently launched Applied Research Collaboration in the West Midlands.
 This five-year £9 million programme will undertake applied health and social care research across the region from October 2019.
 Students at the University of Birmingham have opportunity to engage with the latest evidence through direct teaching by our researchers, departmental seminars and other research based events.

 We have institutional relationships with other research-intensive universities across the world through our membership of the Universitas 21 network.
-Students have opportunity to engage with peers in other countries through our annual International Exchange Week, and (subject to approval by the HCPC) there will be an opportunity to study for a year abroad from 2019/2020.
+Students have opportunity to engage with peers in other countries through our annual International Exchange Week, and (subject to approval by Social Work England) there will be an opportunity to study for a year abroad from 2019/2020.
 The department also regularly hosts international scholars and practice leaders.